intel/optimized-cloud-recipes/README.md

 # WORK IN PROGRESS - Intel® Optimized Cloud Recipes (OCRs)

-© Copyright 2022, Intel Corporation
+© Copyright 2023, Intel Corporation

 ## Overview

-Intel® Optimized Cloud Recipes (OCRs) are a combination of documentation(markdown) and scripted automation that enables and optimizes technologies on Intel® Architecture (IA).
+Intel® Optimized Cloud Recipes (OCRs) are:

-The goal of the OCRs is to provide a simple and easy way to enable and optimize technologies on Intel® Architecture (IA).
+1. A combination of documentation(markdown) and scripted automation developed to enables/optimizes technologies on Intel® Architecture (IA)
+2. Currently focused on enabling Infrastructure-as-a-Service(IaaS) Virtual Machines(VMs) on public cloud providers
+3. Written in Ansible or PowerShell and are meant to automate operating system and above configuration
-These scripts can be use by Intel cloud optimization modules for HashiCorp Terraform via Cloud_Init integration or directly on their own.
+4. Ready be use by Intel cloud optimization modules for HashiCorp Terraform via Cloud_Init integration or directly on their own

-The scripts are are usually written in Ansible or PowerShell and are meant to automate operating system and above configuration.

 Some example of technologies that can be enabled and optimized are: